 This guidance document is one of a series that together describe a global regulatory model for medical devices.
-Its purpose is to assist a manufacturer to allocate its medical device to an appropriate risk class using a set of harmonized principles.
+Its purpose is to assist a manufacturer to allocate its In Vitro Diagnostic (IVD) medical device to an appropriate risk class using a set of harmonized principles.
 Regulatory Authorities have the responsibility of ruling upon matters of interpretation for a particular medical device.
-Once assigned, such classification will prescribe how the manufacturer will demonstrate that its device complies with other documents in the series and, in particular, with those entitled Essential Principles of Safety and Performance of Medical Devices and Labelling for Medical Devices should it be required or requested so to do by a Regulatory Authority, Conformity Assessment Body, user or third party.

-This document should be read in conjunction with the GHTF document on Principles of Conformity Assessment for IVD Medical Devices that recommends conformity assessment requirements appropriate to each of the four risk classes proposed herein.
-The linked development of documents on classification and conformity assessment are important to ensure a consistent approach across all countries/regions adopting the global regulatory model recommended by the GHTF, so that premarket approval for a particular device may become acceptable globally.
+This document should be read in conjunction with the GHTF document on Principles of Conformity Assessment for IVD medical devices that recommends conformity assessment requirements appropriate to each of the four risk classes proposed herein.
+The link between development of documents on classification and conformity assessment is important to ensure a consistent approach across all countries/regions adopting the global regulatory model recommended by the GHTF, so that premarket approval for a particular device may become acceptable globally.
 Regulatory Authorities who may have different classification procedures are encouraged to adopt this GHTF guidance as the opportunity permits.